Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-07.md

 1. Describe Single Page Applications
 1. Create your Single Page Application
 1. Use React and `Create React App` to create a single page application
+1. Use JSX to define UI
+1. Create components with JS

 <!-- > -->